alexandt/chef-profile_d/README.md

 # Sendgrid profile_d cookbook

-This cookbook will create a profile.d directory if one does not already exist.
+* This cookbook will create a profile.d directory if one does not already exist.
-It will enable profile.d scripts for OSX in bash/zsh startup files.
+* It will bootstrap profile.d scripts for OSX in bash/zsh startup files.

 # Attributes